 Your wrongful death attorney can prepare for your deposition and anticipate the questions the defense attorney may ask.
 Your lawyer can also attend all legal proceedings in the court with you, such as settlement conferences.

-If your wrongful death lawsuit does not resolve at a settlement conference, you can take your case to a civil jury trial.
+If your wrongful death lawsuit is not resolved at a settlement conference, you can take your case to a civil jury trial.
 The downside of a civil jury trial with a wrongful death case is that the accident victim cannot testify in live court and describe their version of events.

 Your attorney can determine whether settlement or litigation is the better option for your wrongful death case.